 President Barack Obama said it best in a letter to Dr. Tabor thanking him for his service, saying: “Whether aboard a Coast Guard cutter or hard at work at the National Institutes of Health, he has furthered scientific knowledge and helped our Government fulfill its obligations to the American people.”

 Serving the American people by improving health through biomedical research is our obligation, our goal and our passion.
-Through projects like AMP and with the unwavering dedication of individuals like Herb Tabor, we move ever closer to preventing, treating and curing some of the world’s most devastating diseases.
+Through projects like the AMP® program and with the unwavering dedication of individuals like Herb Tabor, we move ever closer to preventing, treating and curing some of the world’s most devastating diseases.